GLVis/web/src/options-and-use.md

         Specify the port number on which to accept connections.
    -sec, --secure-sockets, -no-sec, --standard-sockets, current option: --standard-sockets
         Enable or disable GnuTLS secure sockets.
-   -mac, --save-stream, -no-mac, --dont-save-stream, current option: --dont-save-stream
+   -save, --save-stream, -no-save, --dont-save-stream, current option: --dont-save-stream
         In server mode, save incoming data to a file before visualization.
    -saved <string>, --saved-stream <string>, current value: (none)
         Load a GLVis stream saved to a file.